AgathaZareth/Capstone_Project/README.md

 </td></tr></table>

+'''

+'Check info' notes:
+There are no missing values, however, the above shows all the independent variables are strings; they need to be converted to numeric values.

+'''

 #### 6 C  c - i.
 Convert Dtypes

 I do a blanket conversion of the entire df since all features, independent and dependent, need to be float64.